nishanmudalige/TreeBranchModeller/README.md

 ```

 ### Models for Direction
 ```
+> ## Run code above to read in the data into R and create the objects which contain relevant data for each level
+>
 > ## Model for Level 2
 >
 > u3 = ct_data_level3 %>% select(C2.1, C2.2, C2.3)  # parent